Grelot/seaConnect--dDocent/README.md

-# seaConnect--dDocent
+# DDOCENT FOR SEACONNECT

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active) [![Snakemake](https://img.shields.io/badge/snakemake-5.5.2-brightgreen.svg)](https://snakemake.bitbucket.io)

-Process Genotypage by Sequencing data for 2 species with low coverage using a dDocent-based pipeline
+Process Genotypage by Sequencing data for 2 species with low coverage using a dDocent-based workflow

-# Installation
+# INSTALLATION

 You can get the development version of the code by cloning this repository: